Dear Dr. Thompson,

 - Curcumin (click to read more)–Meriva curcumin is preferred for better absorption

 Finally, weight loss might help if your dog is overweight.
 Regular moderate exercise, 20-30 minutes twice a day will keep your dog fit.
-And once she is feeling better, consider starting a gentle stretching routine (click to link to a great book on stretching on Amazon) to maintain flexibility.
+And once she is feeling better, consider starting a gentle stretching routine to maintain flexibility.

 Hope your friend, Susie, feels better soon!